 Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements taken as a whole.
 The supplementary information by entity and by fund (Schedule of Consolidating Statement of Financial Position Information by Entity and Schedule of Operating Fund and Long-Term Activities Information by Entity) is presented for the purpose of additional analysis of the consolidated financial statements, rather than to present information regarding the financial position and the results of operations of the individual entities and funds, and is not a required part of the consolidated financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The information has been subjected to the auditing procedures applied in our audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements, or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in our audit of the consolidated financial statements, or to the underlying accounting and other records used to prepare the messelves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements taken as a whole.